flyingmachine/brave-clojure-web/content/6-do-things.md

 trying something as a function when it's not.

-Function flexibility doesn't end with the function expression, however.
-Syntactically, functions can take any expressions as arguments &mdash; including *other functions*.
+Function flexibility doesn't end with the function expression, Syntactically, functions can take any expressions as arguments &mdash;
+including *other functions*.

 Take the function `map` (not to be confused with the map data structure), which can be understood by example: